 Government Student Loans

 Government student loans, such as OSAP (Ontario Student Assistance Program), require an application and are not granted to everyone.
 This program is intended to provide funding for tuition, books, and other academic and living expenses for students who meet specific household income thresholds and don’t possess different means to pay for schooling, like a Registered Education Savings Plan (RESP).
-Applying for a government-funded student loan requires certain things, such as attending a qualifying school.
-Review the requirements before applying for one.
-These loans provide interest grace periods and a lower interest rate than most private loans and have repayment assistance programs.

 Government student loans differ from bursaries or scholarships in that you need to factor the repayment of your student loans into your financial plan shortly after graduation.
 If you owe money and are supposed to repay your government loan, the Canada Revenue Agency (CRA) may send any tax refunds to that department instead.
-Government loans appear in your credit report, and your monthly payment history is reflected.
-It’s essential only to borrow what is needed and not more (as students are often tempted to do).
-Create a plan to pay back the debt without derailing your credit after graduation; a good accountant can help you.

 Bank Student Loans